sqlitebrowser/sqlitebrowser/formatter/README.md

 ## DEPENDENT APPLICATIONS

 Application leverages Python 3 to execute other applications to perform automated code formatting.
-These dependent applications are available across may platforms Ensure these applications are installed prior to attempting to follow the **OPERATION** instructions below.
+These dependent applications are available across many platforms Ensure these applications are installed prior to attempting to follow the **OPERATION** instructions below.

 ### Python 3